correctcomputation/analyse-conv/README.md

-# analyse-conv
+# analyze-conversion
-For analysing addition and removal of checkedc extensions, for use with 3C and C3
+For analyzing addition and removal of checkedc extensions, for use with 3C and C3

 # requirements
 we need the paths to our tools to use them, you can add them to /tools/Makefile.config (see .template) or on the command line: